Click here for part 1

 The flight at times was bumpy but not as bad as my outbound flight to BKK.
 The Airbus A340-600 flies smoothly and even though it is not as powerful as the 77W, it still does its job.
 The 2 hours duration was too short for my liking and before I knew it, the plane started its descend and circled around Singapore once before landing at runway 20R.
 My mission is completed!
 I may have missed the Airbus A340-500, at least I got hold of this aircraft.
 Flying with Thai Airways can certainly be stressful for aviation enthusiasts, not knowing what equipment will be used at the last minute!
 If this flight wasn't operated by A340-600, I might consider doing it again, but thanks goodness this option is definitely out of my plans now.
 The next flight I do with Thai will be on the A380's inaugural flight from Bangkok to Hong Kong and probably after that, the B777-300ER.

 Window shots from BKK Airport to SIN Airport

 Definitely the better flight between the two.
 I have to thank Thai Airways for making my day by operating the A340-600, its definitely a mission accomplished!
-I can now looking forward to other targets.
-I did mentioned to a couple of crews how significant this flight was because of the aircraft type, but I think they didn't really understand.
-Nevertheless, I thanked them for the experience and for those who wants to fly the A340-600 of TG, you can try TG413/414.
-Be prepared for any last minute equipment change,as its all down to one's luck.
+I can now look forward to other targets.
+I did mention to a couple of crews how significant this flight was because of the aircraft type, but I think they didn't really understand.
+Nevertheless, I thanked them for the experience and for those who want to fly the A340-600 of TG, you can try TG413/414.
+Be prepared for any last-minute equipment change, as its all down to one's luck.

 43/60 and 51/60 = 94/120

 Do I recommend this airline?
 Yes especially for the aviation enthusiasts.
 Catch the A300 and A340-600 while they are still around.
-According to them, both aircraft will be phrased out in due course.
+According to them, both aircraft will be phased out in due course.